Exabyte-io/documentation/docs/getting-started/ui-overview.md

 <!-- DB -->

-This page summarizes the main components of Exabyte.io user interface, and contains a basic overview of the navigation through:
+This page summarizes the main components of Exabyte.io user interface, and contains a basic overview of the navigation through:header bar, sidebars left and right, user account name area, user accounts switcher, dashboard, main content area, materials editor and other pages.

-- header bar
-- sidebars: left and right,
-- user account name area,
-- user accounts switcher,
-- dashboard,
-- main content area,
-- materials editor

-and other pages.

 ## Header Bar